Calla lily care basics for gardeners

 Introduction to calla lily care

-Calla lilies are a beautiful addition to any garden, but they do require some special care.
+Calla lilies do require some special care in most garden settings.
 With the right knowledge and attention, you can keep your calla lilies healthy and blooming for years to come.

-When planting calla lilies, it’s important to choose a spot that gets plenty of sunlight.
-They need at least four-six hours of direct sun each day in order to thrive.
+When planting calla lilies, it’s important to choose a spot that gets plenty of sunlight but isn’t overly dry.
+They need at least 4-6 hours of direct sun each day in order to thrive.
 Morning sun is preferable to afternoon sun.
 If you live in an area with hot summers, try planting them in partial shade so they don’t get too much heat.

 Check that the soil is well-draining before planting.
-Dig holes about twice as wide as the root ball of your plant and fill them with water until it drains out completely before adding the plants.
-You may also want to add organic matter like yard waste compost or composted manure by mixing it into the soil in the area prior to planting.
+Dig holes about twice as wide as the root ball of your plant, and then fill the hole with water.
+Wait until it drains out completely, which should take under 2 hours if the soil is well-drained.
+If drainage is an issue or the soil is overly sandy or rocky, you may also want to add organic matter like yard waste compost or composted manure by mixing it into the soil in the area prior to planting.

-Calla lilies need regular watering during their growing season (spring through summer).
+As with growing true lilies, calla lilies need regular watering during their growing season (spring through summer).
 The soil should be kept moist but not soggy; if it feels dry when you stick your finger into it, then it’s time to water again.
 During their dormant period (fall through winter), reduce watering significantly—just enough so that the soil doesn’t become bone dry.
-Every spring, fertilize your callas with a balanced fertilizer at half strength every two weeks throughout their growing season for best results.
+Every spring, fertilize your callas with a balanced flowering plant fertilizer.

 Bag of calla lily roots for sale